FRAUD RESOURCE CENTER

 - Don’t use the same password for all of your accounts and websites.
 That makes it easy for a crook who steals one password to gain access to other accounts.

 - Don’t stay permanently signed in to your online accounts.
-The FTC recommends that you log out once you’re finished doing what you need to do.
+Log out once you’re finished doing what you need to do.

 More From the Fraud Resource Center